Frank Fletcher Jr. inducted into the Walton Business Hall of Fame at the University of Arkansas.

 Born in Little Rock, Fletcher was adopted by Frank and Aline Fletcher as a baby.
 He was raised on a farm in Tamo, Ark., which at that time had a population of five.
 Frank went to grade school in Grady, where he was named to the All State basketball team in 8th and 9th grades.
 At 6-foot-4 when he was 14 years old, Frank went on to play for the Pine Bluff High School team.
 A fortuitous move in many ways for Fletcher, not the least of which was meeting Judy Hamm, captain of the cheerleading squad, who would later become his wife.

 Frank went to the University of Arkansas and joined the Kappa Sigma fraternity.
-Judy went to Henderson, where she would earn a teaching degree.
+Judy went to Henderson State University, where she would earn a teaching degree.
 He and Judy have two children, Chris and Jerilynn.
 Chris and his wife Lisa have given Frank and Judy three grandsons: Jacob, Sam and Adam.

-After earning a bachelor of science in business administration in 1964, Fletcher joined the Army.
+After earning a bachelor of science in business administration from the University of Arkansas, Fletcher joined the Army.
 After the Army, he worked nights at Shakey's Pizza Parlor and days at Worthen Bank Trust department while Judy taught 12th grade at North Little Rock High School.

 About two years after the paint deal, Walton called Fletcher and asked him resign from DuPont and become a manufacturer's representative for Walmart.
 Fletcher excelled at being a Walmart rep, but after eight years at that, Walton called Frank into his office and told him Walmart was doing away with manufacturers reps and that Fletcher would be out of a job.
 Walton told Fletcher all the reps were being terminated and that all factories would be house accounts.